-Robertson stunned by Perry at UK Championship
+Robertson and Higgins out of UK Championship

-UK Snooker Championship 2022: Neil Robertson beaten by Joe Perry in first round
+UK Snooker Championship 2022: Neil Robertson and John Higgins beaten in first round

 Last updated on .From the section Snooker